Nova Scotia Electoral Boundaries Proposals for the Acadian Region of Chéticamp

 However, this early review is taking place as a result of an order by the Supreme Court of Nova Scotia which ruled that the previous (2018) commission’s decision not to create an exceptional electoral district for Chéticamp violated Section 3 of the Canadian Charter of Rights and Freedoms.

-The commission will also receive written submissions.
+The commission is also receiving written submissions.

 Above: The electoral district of Inverness now and since 2021.
 View full map

-Draft Boundary Proposal for Public Input
+Draft Boundary Proposals for Public Input

 The Nova Scotia House of Assembly requires the appointment of an independent Electoral Boundaries Commission to recommend the boundaries and names for electoral districts to improve the effective representation of the Acadian region of Chéticamp and area.